 Practice Areas

 In Texas, you have multiple types of business structure to choose from, including a corporation, a limited liability company (LLC), a limited partnership (LP), and a limited liability partnership (LLP).
 Legal guidance is especially helpful in choosing which type of entity best fits your needs and navigating the various rules and filing requirements for each type of entity.
-Our attorneys are equipped to handle all of your entity formation documents.
+Our Dallas business lawyers are equipped to handle all of your entity formation documents.

 The level of personal liability exposure, tax issues, and type and size of business are all factors to be considered in choosing the proper business structure for your needs.
 LLCs are very popular among small business owners and landowners.
 The owners of an LLC are called members and these members can be individuals, trusts, partnerships, corporations, or any other legal entity.
 All LLC members may participate in the management of the business.
 LLC stands for limited liability company, which means that the liability of all members is limited to their investment in the company and their personal assets are protected if the company is sued.
 LLCs also enjoy pass-through tax treatment, which means that the business itself is not taxed, but the individual members pay income tax on any profits received from the business.
 Tax issues are always something to consider in choosing a business structure.